Arundel

 Employment performance in Arundel has been broadly consistent with national averages

-As of September 2025, 6,075 residents are employed, with an unemployment rate of 0.2% below Rest of Qld's 4.1%, and workforce participation similar at 59.1%.
-Key sectors for employment include health care & social assistance, retail trade, and education & training, while agriculture, forestry & fishing has lower representation at 0.2% compared to the regional average of 4.5%.
-The worker-to-resident ratio is 0.6, indicating higher-than-average local employment opportunities.
+According to Census responses, only 13.3% of residents worked from home.
+Employment is concentrated in health care & social assistance, retail trade, and education & training sectors, while agriculture, forestry & fishing has lower representation at 0.2% compared to the regional average of 4.5%.
+The ratio of workers to residents, at 0.6, indicates a higher level of local employment opportunities than usual.

-Over a 12-month period ending in September 2025, employment increased by 2.4%, and labour force grew by 2.2%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment.
-State-level data from November 25 shows Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Arundel's employment mix suggests local employment should grow by 6.7% over five years and 14.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Over the past year, employment increased by 2.4%, and the labour force grew by 2.2%, leading to a decrease in unemployment rate by 0.2 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with an increase in unemployment rate by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Arundel's employment mix indicates local employment should increase by 6.7% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment